JvanKatwijk/qt-dab/README.md

 ![Qt-DAB with sdrplay input](/qt-dab-1.png?raw=true)

 **Qt-DAB-2.0** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.

-Next to Qt-DAB, there exists a "light" version, dabradio, and a command-line based version.
-Both the Qt-DAB version and the dabradio version are implemented in C++, using the Qt framework for the implementation of the GUI.
+Beside to Qt-DAB, there exists a "light" version, **dabradio**, and a command-line based version.
+Both, the Qt-DAB version and the dabradio version, are implemented in C++, using the Qt framework for the implementation of the GUI.
 The command-line version is implemented using C++, but does not depend on Qt.

 dabradio and the Qt-free version, the "command-line only" version have their own repository on Github.

-The Qt-DAB and the dab-cmdline version both support decoding of terrestrial DAB and DAB+ reception from either an AIRSPY, a SDRplay, the HACK rf, or a dabstick (rtl_sdr).
+The Qt-DAB and the dab-cmdline version both support decoding of terrestrial DAB and DAB+ reception from either an AIRSPY, an SDRplay, the HACK RF, or a dabstick (rtl_sdr).

-Next to these C++ based versions, a version in Java is being developed, it has its own repository on Github.
+Beside to these C++ based versions, a version in Java is being developed, it has its own repository on Github.

 The Qt-DAB version also supports input from an rtl-tcp server (see osmocom software) and pre-recorded files (`*.sdr`, `*.iq` and `*.raw`).
-Obviously there is a provision for dumping the input into a (*.sdr)-file.
+Obviously there is a provision for dumping the input into an (\*.sdr)-file.

-Note that if the rtl_tcp server is used as input device, the connection needs to support the inputrate, i.e. 2048000 I/Q samples (i.e. 2 * 2048000 bytes/second).
+Note that if the rtl_tcp server is used as input device, the connection needs to support the inputrate, i.e. 2,048,000 I/Q samples (i.e. 2 * 2,048,000 bytes/second).

 Since the Qt-DAB version has to run on a headless RPI 2, using the home WiFi, the resulting PCM output can be sent - if so configured - to a TCP port (Sources for a small client are part of the source distribution).

 For further information please visit http://www.sdr-j.tk